eventbrite/javascript/general/README.md

 # Eventbrite JavaScript Coding Style Guide

-Guidelines and best practices used by Eventbrite to provide consistency and prevent errors in any environment where JavaScript code is written.
+Eventbrite’s guidelines to ensure consistency in JavaScript code in any environment.

 ## Table of Contents